inductiva/inductiva/docs/Machines.md

 inductiva machines terminate <machine_group_name>
 ```

-#### Launch hundreds of simulations to run in parallel in a group of machines
+#### Launch many simulations to run in parallel in a group of machines

 ```python